PyLadiesGermany/pycon-it-2025-workshop/README.md

 ### Python version

 If the App will not start locally and you receive an error referring the version, it may be because you do not have a suitable version of Python available on your machine.
-The version should be 3.11 or above.
+The version should be 3.12 or above.

+### You don't see your custom metrics in the `/metrics` endpoint

+This may be that you have not yet called `inc()` for instance if it is a Counter.

 ### Requests error from Codecarbon library